dotnet/runtime/docs/design/libraries/ComInterfaceGenerator/UnmanagedToManagedEH.md

 2. Match the existing behavior in the runtime for `[PreserveSig]` on a method on a `[ComImport]` interface.
 3. Allow the user to provide their own "exception -> return value" translation.

+We chose option 3 for a few reasons:

+1. Ecosystems like Swift don't use COM HResults as result types, so they may want different behavior for simple types like `int`.
+2. Not providing a customization option for exception handling would prevent dropping a single method down from the COM generator to the VTable generator to replicate the old `[PreserveSig]` behavior, and there's a desire to not support the `[PreserveSig]` attribute as it exists today.

+As a result, we decided to provide their own rules while providing an easy opt-in to the COM-style rules.

 ## Option 1: Do Nothing

 This option seems the simplest option.
 The source generator will not emit a `try-catch` block and will just let the exception propogate when in a wrapper for a `VirtualMethodTableIndex` stub.
 There's a big problem with this path though.
 One goal of our COM source generator design is to let developers drop down a particular method from the "HRESULT-swapped, all nice COM defaults" mechanism to a `VirtualMethodTableIndex`-attributed method for particular methods when they do not match the expected default behaviors.
 This feature becomes untenable if we do not wrap the stub in a `try-catch`, as suddenly there is no mechanism to emulate the exception handling of exceptions thrown by marshallers.
-For cases where all marshallers are known to not throw exceptions except in cases where the process is unrecoverable (i.e. `OutOfMemoryException`), this version may provide a slight performance improvement as there will be no exception handling in the generated stub.
+For cases where all marshallers are known to not throw exceptions except in cases where the process is unrecoverable (for example, `OutOfMemoryException`), this version may provide a slight performance improvement as there will be no exception handling in the generated stub.

 ## Option 2: Match the existing behavior in the runtime for `[PreserveSig]` on a method on a `[ComImport]` interface